TheNebulo/Asciify/README.md

     - pixel_brightness: Float.
         Specify brightness multiplier of the drawn pixels in the frame.
         Default is 2.15.
+    - char_set: String.
+        A string containing all the ASCII/Unicode characters to represent pixels (going from lightest to darkest.)
+        Default is a predertimened string for an ASCII set.
     - monochrome: Bool.
         If True, a frames are rendered using only grayscale colors.
         Default is False.